Qazi-pk/Robotics-Learning-roadmap/README.md

 # 🧩 Expanded Robotics Learning Modules

 This index connects all **Expanded Weeks (1–9)** that include detailed derivations, symbolic computation, and interactive widgets.
-Each folder below has its **own notebooks** and links to the full Colab notebooks.
+Each folder below contains its own notebooks and links to open them directly in Colab.

 ---